 Day 5: Golden Monkey Trekking/ To L. Bunyonyi

-Spend the morning searching for golden monkeys and other colourful rainforest inhabitants on guided walks through the Mt.
+Spend the morning searching for golden monkeys and other colorful rainforest inhabitants on guided walks through the Mt.
 Mgahinga park.
 Specialized birding safaris can be arranged as well as historical tours and cultural visits to local villages.
-For those taking it easy, there are plenty of comfortable spaces to relax and appreciate the impressive scenery and in the day, you will transfer to lake Bunyonyi.
+For those taking it easy, there are plenty of comfortable spaces to relax and appreciate the impressive scenery and in the day, you will transfer to Lake Bunyonyi.

-After two days of hiking, you will no doubt enjoy relaxing by the beautiful Lake Bunyonyi dotted by many ever green islands and rolling hills.
+After two days of hiking, you will no doubt enjoy relaxing by the beautiful Lake Bunyonyi dotted by many evergreen islands and rolling hills.
 BBC describes L.Bunyonyi as the most beautiful lake in Africa.
-Just enjoy this paradise of Bird Island, watch the sunset on its coloured shores as you relax.
+Just enjoy this paradise of Bird Island, watch the sunset on its colored shores as you relax.

 You stay in a simple but comfortable furnished safari banda with a view of the lake.

 Options of activities on Lake Bunyonyi E.g. Canoe tours to the lake’s many beautiful islands and villages, Hiking tours to nearby forests, waterfalls, villages, and craftsmen, and along the spectacular Bunyonyi ridge, Visits to local schools and community projects.
 Interpretive birding tours, Self-guided canoeing around the lake (Picnic & island-hop at your own pace.
 A detailed lake map is available.)
 Enjoy a sundowner canoe ride or you can simply relax all day.